IQSS/dataverse/doc/sphinx-guides/source/api/dataaccess.rst

 original        "Saved Original", the proprietary (SPSS, Stata, R, etc.) file from which the tabular data was ingested;
 RData           Tabular data as an R Data frame (generated; unless the "original" file was in R);
-prep		"Pre-processed data", in JSON.
+prep		"Pre-processed data", in JSON. subset          Column-wise subsetting.
+You must also supply a comma separated list of variables in the "variables" query parameter.
+In this example, 123 and 127 are the ids of data variables that belong to the data file with the id 6: ``curl 'http://localhost:8080/api/access/datafile/6?format=subset&variables=123,127'``.
 ==============  ===========

 ---------------------------